jaredatron/xmlrpc-rack/README.md

-# Xmlrpc::Rack
+# XMLRPC::Rack

-TODO: Write a gem description
+A rack app that serves a XMLRPC::BasicServer

 ## Installation